mootools/mootools-more/Docs/Core/Depender.md

 	/more/Source/scripts.json
 	/Source/scripts.json << your scripts

-Note that these locations must be accessible locally (i.e. via ajax) as all scripts are fetched with [Request][]. *External dependencies are currently not supported*.
+Note that these locations must be accessible locally (i.e. via ajax) as these json files are fetched with [Request][].

 If you want to pass the libs object directly to Depender you can.
 Simply pass the object instead of the url to the object.

 ### Scripts